igorkasyanchuk/rails_db/README.md

 Visit **`http://localhost:3000/rails/db`** and you will see your database tables and SQL editors.

+> Use port 12345 if running in 'standalone' mode

 ## Customization

 If you want to customize gem (create initializer) run in console: